Viral Gastroenteritis Clinical Guidelines

 Actions to be taken to prevent transmission of Viral Gastroenteritis in the health care setting.

-Norovirus (previously Norwalk) and Rotavirus are the most common causes of outbreaks of gastroenteritis in healthcare settings-
+Norovirus (previously Norwalk) is the most common cause of outbreaks of gastroenteritis in healthcare settings

 - Norovirus has been estimated to cost the NHS in excess of £100million in years of high incidence.
 (Hoffman et al 2012)

 - Viral Gastroenteritis can be spread via several different routes; faecal-oral, vomiting and aerosolisation and through contaminated food and water.
 Viruses may be introduced into the hospital environment via any of these routes and propagated by person to person spread, whereby hands are contaminated from the environment and virus ingested by mouth.
 Symptoms typically consist of nausea, diarrhoea and or vomiting, but may also include a fever, headache or abdominal pain.
 The condition is self–limiting with symptoms usually lasting between one to three days.
 During vomiting there is potential widespread contamination of the environment.